joewilaj/nbaGNNs/README.md

 conda env create -f deepnba.yml

-Predictions for the current day for each model can be found in the predictions folder
+Model predictions for each model for the 2021 season can be found in the predictions folder